Copyright © Oxbow Glen Golf Course

 2. A straight-ahead, downhill par 4.
 A well hit drive down the right side of the fairway will usually be rewarded by a long roll down to a landing area with a good approach to a somewhat narrow, slightly crowned green.

 *Tip: your approach shot must hit the centre of the green.
-Sometimes a lay up or roll-on is the best idea, especially if the hole placement is front.
+Sometimes a lay up for a chip or roll-on is the best idea, depending on the hole placement.

 3. A shorter, straight-ahead par 4.
 The road is on your left, and can be a distraction.
 Your drive will need to thread through a narrow start, but a straight drive will be rewarded by an open approach to a very reachable green.